 There were too few lifeboats aboard to save everyone.
 The ones that were aboard were not filled to capacity.
 This is one of the most shocking parts of the whole disaster for me.

 Roy Ward Baker’s 1958 film is based on Walter Lord’s non-fiction novel about the sinking.
 Lord spoke to Titanic survivors at length, and he published their accounts in his 1955 novel A Night To Remember.

-Interestingly the film depicts the ship as going down in one piece.
+Interestingly this film depicts the ship as going down in one piece.
 Several witnesses claimed this was what happened.
 When Robert Ballard found the Titanic wreck in 1985, the ship was on the seabed in two pieces.
-We’ll never know for sure if it broke above the surface or when it hit the seabed, we only know that is in two pieces now.
+We’ll never know for sure if it broke above the surface, or did so when it hit the seabed, we only know that is in two pieces now.
 For anyone who believes it broke apart above the surface, try and remember that this film was made before the wreck was discovered and was based on witness testimony.

 A Night To Remember focuses on the experiences of several passengers and crew.
 We follow the ship from her launch in Southampton, out to France and Ireland, and then out into the Atlantic on to New York.

 The character we follow the most in this is Second Officer Charles Lightoller(Kenneth More).
 This is one of my favourite films featuring More, and he is excellent as the proud and heroic officer trying to save lives and keep panic from spreading as the boats are lowered.
 For the first half of the film More is really just in a supporting role, as the film goes on he becomes the main focus.